MicrosoftDocs/architecture-center/docs/example-scenario/magento/magento-azure.md

 ## Scalability considerations

-There are several ways to optimize scalability for this architecture:
+There are several ways to optimize scalability for this scenario:

 ### Media and static files